 What are essential oils and botanicals in skin care?
 You’ve probably heard a lot of buzz lately about essential oils and botanical based skin care.
 The popularity of products with botanical and natural ingredients are increasing astronomically.
 In fact, studies indicate that, “nearly 1 in 5 adults in the United States report taking an herbal product.”

 But what exactly are essential oils?

 They are made by distilling plant materials so that the oil components are separated from the water components.
-And each essential oil is made of over 100 different constituents, meaning any single 'essential oil' is complex from a chemistry perspective, benefit perspective, and from an allergen potential for allergic contact dermatitis!
+The oil components that constitute an essential oil is made of over 100 different constituents, meaning any single 'essential oil' is complex from a chemistry perspective, benefit perspective, and from an allergen potential for allergic contact dermatitis!

-Today, they are primarily known for use in aromatherapy, but you can find these oils in lotions, cleansers, shampoos, detergents, perfumes, deodorants, lip balms, and more.
+Today, essential oils are primarily known for use in aromatherapy, but you can find these oils in lotions, cleansers, shampoos, detergents, perfumes, deodorants, lip balms, and more.
 You’ll even see them in products used to treat ailments, including in highly sensitive skin areas such as the anogenital region.